 15. RELATED PARTY TRANSACTIONS

 A Related Party Policy has been adopted by the Board of Directors at its meeting heldon 13th August 2014 for determining the materiality of transactions withrelated parties and dealings with them.
 The Audit Committee reviews all related partytransactions quarterly.

-Further the members may note that the Company has not entered into the followingkinds of related party transactions:
+Further the members may note that your Company has not entered into the followingkinds of related party transactions:

-The criteria prescribed for the applicability of Corporate Social Responsibility underSection 135 of the Companies Act 2013 is not applicable to the Company.
+The criteria prescribed for the applicability of Corporate Social Responsibility underSection 135 of the Companies Act 2013 is not applicable to your Company.

 The nature of business is manufacturing of Jewellery.
-The inheritant risks to thebusiness of the company are as follows:
+The inheritant risks to thebusiness of your Company are as follows:

 a.
 Foreign Exchange Risk

 b.
 Gold Price Risk